-The best 4K monitor for gaming
+The best 4K monitor for gaming, offering quality and value

 The best premium-price 4K monitor